BeinRain06/tracalorie-app/README.md

 > ### Overview :

 - Take care of your health.
-Watch over your calories consumed with this app and balance the flow with workouts routine.
+Watch out your calories consumed with this app and balance the flow with workouts routine.

 ## Interest